pa11y/pa11y/README.md

 pa11y-ci --sitemap http://pa11y.org/sitemap.xml
 ```

 This takes the text content of each `<loc>` in the XML and runs Pa11y against that URL.
-This can also be combined with a config file, but URLs in the Sitemap will override any found in your JSON config.
+This can also be combined with a config file, but URLs in the sitemap will override any found in your JSON config.

 If you'd like to perform a find/replace operation on each URL in a sitemap, e.g. if your sitemap points to your production URLs rather than local ones, then you can use the following flags: